meltyourface/blank/posts/Ghostly-shadow/Ritual-Invocations-for-Supernatural-Guidance-and-Power/index.md

 Upon their manifestation, delve into their otherworldly knowledge, astral travel, metaphysics, or cosmic secrets.

-Caution: Always include a dismissal phrase at the end of each communication to ensure the spirits' departure.
+**Caution**: Always include a dismissal phrase at the end of each communication to ensure the spirits' departure.
 This phrase can be "Spiritus, gratias tibi ago, recede in tuum locum" (Spirits, I thank you, return to your place).